Planet Minigolf

-Planet Minigolf is a PlayStation 3-exclusive minigolf video game that was released on the PlayStation Network on 1 June 2010.
+Planet Minigolf is a minigolf video game developed and published by Zen Studios for the PlayStation 3.
+It was originally released on the PlayStation Network on 1 June 2010.
 It features support for Sony's PlayStation Move control system.
 The game features four locations and 144 holes to play, and new courses can be created by players.
 A downloadable content pack entitled Stronghold Island was released on 21 September 2010.